What is Uber

 Sometimes Uber will launch promotion which are good to bring new clients to Uber as part of marketing campaign.
 Driver do not need to worry of these low fare as Uber does guarantee the rates to it’s drivers.

 Traditionally, Uber is available in large cities such as Petaling Jaya and Kuala Lumpur.
-Uber has also launched its services at major urban cities such as Johor Bahru, Kota Kinabalu, Kuching, Penang, Melaka, Ipoh and Seremban.
-As of January 2017 Uber is now available at Kuantan, Pahang !
+Uber has also launched its services at major urban cities such as Johor Bahru, Kota Kinabalu, Kuching, Kuantan, Penang, Melaka, Ipoh and Seremban.

 How to make good money with Uber